ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Why Your npm install Keeps Breaking (And How I Fixed Mine) - <a href="https://thingnoy.medium.com/why-your-npm-install-keeps-breaking-and-how-i-fixed-mine-dd026ad4e8ef?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Super Powerful Tool & Easy to Use: Supabase in 2025 - <a href="https://javascript.plainenglish.io/super-powerful-tool-easy-to-use-supabase-in-2025-13cf7f0ef027?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tingnoy`**
+✍️ **posted by `Gatik Rajput`**

-<blockquote>A simple guide to solving those annoying Node.js and Python errors
+<blockquote>The open-source Firebase alternative that makes backend development simple, fast, and powerful.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Node.js ve Next.js Projelerinde Hosting Tuzakları: Plesk & cPanel Güvenlik Rehberi - <a href="https://medium.com/@emreramazanoglu/node-js-ve-next-js-projelerinde-hosting-tuzaklar%C4%B1-plesk-cpanel-g%C3%BCvenlik-rehberi-acc448f6986e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build GDPR & HIPAA Compliant Backends with Node.js - <a href="https://blog.stackademic.com/how-to-build-gdpr-hipaa-compliant-backends-with-node-js-e68196740fd7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emre Ramazanoğlu`**
+✍️ **posted by `Somendradev`**

-<blockquote>Giriş: Görünmeyen Tehlike
+<blockquote>When you’re building applications that handle personal data (like user profiles) or sensitive health data (like medical records)…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>3.
-Complete Guide: AWS S3 Integration with Express and Multer (Step by Step) - <a href="https://medium.com/@davinzaki/complete-guide-aws-s3-integration-with-express-and-multer-step-by-step-70e525ae6c74?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Protect Your Node.js API: Rate Limiting with Fixed Window, Sliding Window, and Token Bucket - <a href="https://medium.com/@dadaodunayo6/protect-your-node-js-api-rate-limiting-with-fixed-window-sliding-window-and-token-bucket-414358d4ba5a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Davin Zaki Pradipa`**
+✍️ **posted by `Odunayo Dada`**

-<blockquote>The guide you only needed to know how to upload files in AWS S3 with Node.js, Express, and Multer.
+<blockquote>Rate limiting is a strategy for limiting the number of requests a client or user can make to a network, application or API within a…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Biome.js: The Unified Linter and Formatter Replacing ESLint and Prettier - <a href="https://medium.com/@pouria.r.1990/biome-js-the-unified-linter-and-formatter-replacing-eslint-and-prettier-2a752d8f357c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cookie Store API: Use Promises, Say Goodbye to Handwritten Document.Cookies - <a href="https://medium.com/codetodeploy/cookie-store-api-use-promises-say-goodbye-to-handwritten-document-cookies-ff55cafb4d8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `bestcode`**

+<blockquote>If I were to choose the most “inhumane” front-end Web API, document.cookie would definitely be in the top three.
+Continue reading on CodeToDeploy : The Tech Digest »</blockquote>

+<h3>5. ⚠️ Cuidado com pacotes npm: o maior ataque de supply chain da história - <a href="https://medium.com/@rebecagoismachado/%EF%B8%8F-cuidado-com-pacotes-npm-o-maior-ataque-de-supply-chain-da-hist%C3%B3ria-22a7e952aa3f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pouria Rezapour`**
+✍️ **posted by `Rebecagoismachado`**

-<blockquote>For years, the JavaScript toolchain has been a necessary evil: a tangled web of ESLint for linting, Prettier for formatting, and more.
+<blockquote>Recentemente, o ecossistema JavaScript foi alvo de um dos maiores ataques de supply chain já registrados.
+Hackers sequestraram pacotes do…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Rust vs Go vs Node.js: Which Backend Language Will Dominate in 2026? - <a href="https://caffeinatedcoder.medium.com/rust-vs-go-vs-node-js-which-backend-language-will-dominate-in-2026-b46e652d12f4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CaffeinatedCoder`**

+<blockquote>Every backend developer has played this game at some point: Rust or Go?
+Or do we just stick with Node.js since half the team already knows…
+Continue reading on Medium »</blockquote>

+<h3>7. ⚡ Node.js Advanced Guide for Senior Developers: High-Performance Architectures, Scaling Strategies… - <a href="https://medium.com/@Amanda10/node-js-advanced-guide-for-senior-developers-high-performance-architectures-scaling-strategies-eb007acba6a8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amanda ✨`**

+<blockquote>Hey fellow devs! 👋
+ If you’re comfortable building REST APIs and basic backends with Node.js, this isn’t another beginner tutorial.
+This… Continue reading on Medium »</blockquote>

+<h3>8.
+Node.js Worker Threads vs Child Processes: Deep Dive - <a href="https://medium.com/@kaushalsinh73/node-js-worker-threads-vs-child-processes-deep-dive-131ce9bbfa3a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kaushalsinh`**

+<blockquote>When to use worker threads, when to use child processes, and how they really differ under the hood.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Panduan Menyusun Design System untuk Website Modern - <a href="https://medium.com/@aydinrahmazea/panduan-menyusun-design-system-untuk-website-modern-7e367ea0e340?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python for Financial Data Analysis: Building Stock Market Tools with Pandas - <a href="https://python.plainenglish.io/python-for-financial-data-analysis-building-stock-market-tools-with-pandas-05f620e0c50f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clarissa Aydin Rahmazea`**
+✍️ **posted by `Ghost Writer`**

-<blockquote>Mengapa Design System Itu Penting?
+<blockquote>Why automating your analysis is the closest thing to having a personal trading assistant
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>2.
-Klonų kortelės Europa ir JAV galima naudoti bankomatų ir POS sistemas, klonų kortelės yra labai… - <a href="https://medium.com/@freightlogistics943/klon%C5%B3-kortel%C4%97s-europa-ir-jav-galima-naudoti-bankomat%C5%B3-ir-pos-sistemas-klon%C5%B3-kortel%C4%97s-yra-labai-6cd29bb1ba01?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `freight logistics`**

-<blockquote>Parduodu UK DEAD FULLZ SSN + DOB+DLBG sąvartynai PIN klonuotos kortelės takelis 1 ir 2 (Kreditas+Debetas) geras balansas, kur galite…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Clone Cards Evropa a USA k dispozici pro použití v systému ATM a POS, clone Cards přichází ve… - <a href="https://medium.com/@cherriiico14/clone-cards-evropa-a-usa-k-dispozici-pro-pou%C5%BEit%C3%AD-v-syst%C3%A9mu-atm-a-pos-clone-cards-p%C5%99ich%C3%A1z%C3%AD-ve-c57b4deb0fd1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cherriiico`**

-<blockquote>Prodáváme UK DEAD FULLZ SSN + DOB + DLBG skládky PIN klonované karty TRACK 1&2 (kredit + debet) dobrý zůstatek, kde si můžete koupit…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Lesson of the Day: How Small CSS Changes Improve User Experience - <a href="https://medium.com/@giovannafalcon.dev/lesson-of-the-day-how-small-css-changes-improve-user-experience-7ec09c48fce2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Giovanna Falcon`**

-<blockquote>Today I discovered something simple that makes a huge difference in the user experience: customizing the appearance of selected text on a…
-Continue reading on Medium »</blockquote>

-<h3>5.
-Building a Concurrency-Safe Broker from Scratch (Zerodha-style) - <a href="https://beerus11.medium.com/building-a-concurrency-safe-broker-from-scratch-zerodha-style-664d25150fac?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anurag Goel`**

-<blockquote>We want to design a minimal brokerage backend that mimics Zerodha-style systems, while keeping the scope lean but concurrency-safe.
-The…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Clone Cards Europa e EUA disponível para uso do sistema ATM e POS, clone Cards vem em saldos… - <a href="https://medium.com/@nformindibruno/clone-cards-europa-e-eua-dispon%C3%ADvel-para-uso-do-sistema-atm-e-pos-clone-cards-vem-em-saldos-1324d0b0996e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bruno Ndi`**

-<blockquote>Vender UK DEAD FULLZ SSN + DOB + DLBG DUMPS PIN CLONED CARDS TRACK 1 & 2 (Crédito+Débito) bom saldo onde você pode comprar Dumps CLONED…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Python for Game Development: From Pygame Basics to 2D Game Engines - <a href="https://python.plainenglish.io/python-for-game-development-from-pygame-basics-to-2d-game-engines-08455ad27c5e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing RESTful Microservices in Python with FastAPI and SQLAlchemy - <a href="https://python.plainenglish.io/designing-restful-microservices-in-python-with-fastapi-and-sqlalchemy-c0934aeb2575?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghost Writer`**

-<blockquote>Why automating parts of your game development workflow might be the secret sauce
+<blockquote>Automation is the secret weapon of scalable APIs
 Continue reading on Python in Plain English »</blockquote>

+<h3>3.
+Should You Learn Python for Data Science or Web Development First? - <a href="https://python.plainenglish.io/should-you-learn-python-for-data-science-or-web-development-first-978b6dfe2459?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>From chasing shiny tutorials to finally realizing that your first Python path decides how fast you grow
+Continue reading on Python in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
+Bridging the Gap: Seamless Integration Between Native Apps and Websites - <a href="https://medium.com/pickme-engineering-blog/bridging-the-gap-seamless-integration-between-native-apps-and-websites-5193c1011621?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shahid Aaqeel`**

+<blockquote>In today’s fast-paced digital world, delivering a cohesive user experience across native mobile apps and websites is a top priority for…
+Continue reading on The PickMe Engineering Blog »</blockquote>

+<h3>2.
 Catalyst: The Superpower Behind Tata 1mg’s Frontend  - <a href="https://medium.com/1mgofficial/catalyst-the-superpower-behind-tata-1mgs-frontend-2116907b0ae3?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mayan Sharma`**

 <blockquote>At Tata 1mg, our frontend stack serves millions of users every day.
 Every extra second of latency impacts not just conversion, but also…
 Continue reading on Tata 1mg Technology »</blockquote>

-<h3>2.
+<h3>3.
 App Store’da Uygulama Yayınlamak: WebView Uygulamalarına Özel Uyarılar - <a href="https://medium.com/@hlnksp4/app-storeda-uygulama-yay%C4%B1nlamak-geli%C5%9Ftiriciler-i%CC%87%C3%A7in-rehber-webview-uygulamalar%C4%B1na-%C3%B6zel-uyar%C4%B1lar-ad345169bf98?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Helin Kesip`**

 <blockquote>Bir iOS geliştiricisi olarak App Store’da ilk uygulamanızı yayınlamak heyecan verici bir süreçtir.
 Ancak süreç sadece bir “yükleme” adımı…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Website to App: Why Webvify Is the Best WebView Solution in 2025 - <a href="https://medium.com/@webvify.app/website-to-app-why-webvify-is-the-best-webview-solution-in-2025-e436c9403a0b?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Webvify - Web To App using WebView`**

 <blockquote>There are dozens of services promising to convert your website into a mobile app.
 But not all WebView wrappers are created equal.
 In 2025…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 How Webvify Helps You Launch on App Store & Google Play Faster - <a href="https://medium.com/@webvify.app/how-webvify-helps-you-launch-on-app-store-google-play-faster-5b8cdcce34c9?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Webvify - Web To App using WebView`**

 <blockquote>Getting your app published on the App Store and Google Play is no walk in the park.
 Developers often spend weeks dealing with approval…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 No Code, No Problem: Create a Mobile App from Your Website with Webvify - <a href="https://medium.com/@webvify.app/no-code-no-problem-create-a-mobile-app-from-your-website-with-webvify-9a84434df353?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Webvify - Web To App using WebView`**

 <blockquote>In today’s fast-paced digital world, having a presence on the App Store and Google Play is no longer a luxury — it’s an expectation.
 But…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Flutter Webview-Web to App Converter Flutter یک اپلیکیشن وب ویو فلاتر و تبدیل سایت به اپلیکیشن… - <a href="https://medium.com/@sina_yek2se/flutter-webview-web-to-app-converter-flutter-%DB%8C%DA%A9-%D8%A7%D9%BE%D9%84%DB%8C%DA%A9%DB%8C%D8%B4%D9%86-%D9%88%D8%A8-%D9%88%DB%8C%D9%88-%D9%81%D9%84%D8%A7%D8%AA%D8%B1-%D9%88-%D8%AA%D8%A8%D8%AF%DB%8C%D9%84-%D8%B3%D8%A7%DB%8C%D8%AA-%D8%A8%D9%87-%D8%A7%D9%BE%D9%84%DB%8C%DA%A9%DB%8C%D8%B4%D9%86-f77bb9e69ad4?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Persianone.ir | پرشین وان`**

 <blockquote>دانلود اپلیکیشن وب ویو فلاتر Flutter Webview-Web to App Converter Flutter
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 How WebView Apps Can Save You Time and Money in Mobile Development - <a href="https://medium.com/@webvify.app/how-webview-apps-can-save-you-time-and-money-in-mobile-development-2140418db752?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Webvify - Web To App using WebView`**

 <blockquote>Mobile app development has traditionally been seen as a time-consuming and expensive process.
 From hiring developers fluent in multiple…
 Continue reading on Medium »</blockquote>

-<h3>8.
+<h3>9.
 WebView vs Native Apps: Which One Is Right for Your Business? - <a href="https://medium.com/@webvify.app/webview-vs-native-apps-which-one-is-right-for-your-business-2f376c22d27a?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Webvify - Web To App using WebView`**